Energy-Efficient Computation with DVFS using Deep Reinforcement Learning for Multi-Task Systems in Edge Computing: Proposed Method

+The general calculating method is shown in Algorithm~\ref{alg:encoder}.
 Fig.~\ref{fig:exgru} shows an example of using this encoder with real system data.
 The figure shows the runtime situation of a three-task task set.
 The three tasks are the same and start at 0, 0.3, 0.7 second, the corresponding deadlines are 0.3, 0.4, 0.5 seconds.
 The vertical dash lines in the figure show the deadlines.
 The orange broken line is the frequency and the point on the line is the time that the governor makes the decision.
 The lateral distance between points is a period of time.
 The blue block is the max utilization while the slash is the average utilization for that period of time.
 This figure is the data that the governor makes the 17th decision.
+The information under the blue arrow represents the information at the 16th decision point which is the input needed to make the 17th decision, corresponding to Line 1-2 of Algorithm~\ref{alg:encoder}.
+The first block under the blue arrow gives the detailed data of each part in $s_{t-1}$ (Line 2).
+The second block gives the last observation which is $freq$, $util_{max}$, $util_{avg}$ and $t$ (Line 1).
+This information, combined with the label of each task (Line 1), shown in the block beside the orange arrow, is needed to calculate $s_t$ (Line 3).
+In this case, the label of $T_1$ is 2 as it is completed, the label of $T_2$ is 1 as it is in progress and the label of $T_3$ is 0 as it has not started.
+There are two other sets of labels $start\_label_{i}$ and $end\_label_{i}$ for marking whether the task has started or finished.
+If the task has started or finished, the corresponding label will be 1, otherwise will be 0.
+This is used to record whether the task status has changed in the last period time or not.
+Line 4 is to calculate $p1_{t}$ which is a two-dimensional array based on $freq$ and $util_{max}$.
+The system will check the observation, then set the corresponding element of $p1_{t}$ to $t$.
+The next step is to calculate $p2_{t}$ corresponding to Line 5-11, which checks the label of each task.
+If the task has just started or finished in this period, then the corresponding element is set to $c_{t-1}$, which is the whole system-time consumed so far.
+Line 12-14 is to get $i_t$, $u_t$ and $c_t$ based on $t$, $util_{avg}$ and $util_{avg}$.
+A detailed example is shown in Fig.~\ref{fig:exgru}.